Make maintenance mandatory for public, private structures — Fashola

 The former minister argued that budgeting for infrastructure should go beyond construction to include maintenance contracts for schools, hospitals, roads, bridges, water facilities, and government offices.

-Highlighting the emergence of “smart buildings” equipped with sensor-based technology for lighting, heating, and water supply, Fashola said this underscored the need for a skilled workforce in facility management.
+Highlighting the emergence of “smart buildings” equipped with sensor-based technology for lighting, heating, and water supply, Fashola, who was former lagos State governor, said this underscored the need for a skilled workforce in facility management.

 He said the gathering of industry leaders, policymakers, innovators, and students would reposition the built environment through topical presentations, panel discussions, and technical sessions.